theory/pgenv/README.md

     $ pgenv remove 10.3
     PostgreSQL 10.3 removed

+The command removes the instance, data directory, source code and configuration.

 ### pgenv start

 Starts the currently active version of PostgreSQL if it's not already running.